f5devcentral/f5-automation-labs/docs/class2/module3/lab2.rst

        ]
  }

-..NOTE:: From the file we can determine the variables at the top specifed which the collections can use, also toward the bottom of the file we can see the two Collections that are being refferenced and the Folders that will be run
+..
+NOTE:: From the file we can determine the variables at the top specifed which the collections can use, also toward the bottom of the file we can see the two Collections that are being refferenced and the Folders that will be run

 Task 2 - Execute the first f5-newman-wrapper file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-#.
-Login to your BIG-IP lab machine and verify you do not have any Virtual Servers or Pools
+1. Login to your BIG-IP lab machine and verify you do not have any Virtual Servers or Pools

 ..
-NOTE:: If you are using the F5 lab systems there are already shortcuts in your Chrome browser called ``BIG-IP A GUI``, if you receive a certificate warning accept and add exception (the BIGIP has a self signed cert which violates Chromes security). login credentials are ``admin\admin``
+NOTE:: If you are using the F5 lab systems there are already shortcuts in your Chrome browser called ``BIG-IP A GUI``, if you receive a certificate warning accept and add exception (the BIGIP has a self signed cert which violates Chromes security).
+BIG-IP A Login credentials are ``admin\admin``

-#. ``f5-newman-build-1`` contains calls to build the Framework of an Application Service, Virtual Server, Pool and needed Profiles, it doesnt however include any pool members.
+2. ``f5-newman-build-1`` contains calls to build the Framework of an Application Service, Virtual Server, Pool and needed Profiles, it doesnt however include any pool members.

 Execute: ``f5-newman-wrapper f5-newman-build-1``